stratosphereips/StratosphereTestingFramework/README.md

 # TODO
 - Show more info about the constructor
-- Show table for each constructor?
+- Show table for each constructor
 - Implement the constructors as modules
+- Add autotext note when I delete models or connections
 - Try to cluster with simhash
-- Add autotext note when I delete models or connections

-# Bugs
-- Do not detect when the 'distribution' program is not there.